Don’t Let Chaos Get Trapped: Why Moving Your Emotions Is Incredibly Necessary in Stressful Times

 🌀 1.
 Deep Somatic Stretching

-Somatic stretching is a form of intentional movement that targets the fascia, tendons, joints, and stored memory in the body.
-It’s not just about flexibility—it’s emotional release.
-You might cry.
-You might remember.
-But most importantly, you move the energy.
+Somatic stretching is a form of intentional movement targeting fascia, tendons, joints, and the body’s stored memory.
+It’s not just about flexibility—it’s about emotional release.

 I’ve personally felt the echoes of high school fights in my legs.
 I’ve carried responsibility so long my shoulders forgot how to rest.
 Consistent stretching brought those stories to the surface—and helped me finally let them go.